Back to all

 Figure 5 – Signing up for a free Pro Mosquitto Cloud trial.

-To set up a Pro Mosquitto broker, I must enter my email address and the server location where I would host my broker.
+To set up a Pro Mosquitto broker, enter your email address and the server location where you will host the broker.
 There are several options to choose from.

 Complete the form by clicking the “Submit” button and wait for a confirmation mail.
 The Pro Mosquitto setup procedure will begin upon confirming the mail address – requiring 10 to 15 minutes.